Kard1nal/NDJailBreak/README.md

 NDJailBreak
 ===========

-Jail Break Mod for CS 1.6
+Jail Break Mod for CS 1.6 by ND.TEAM